It’s 4:00 in the morning right now. Well, 4:39, to be exact. I’m eating my Mexican leftovers because I can’t sleep.

-Once I rebounded from that, I had a conversation with my Bible study leader in Panera one morning that resulted in my roommate Sarah and I no longer being a part of said Bible study because the leader felt unequipped to take on the issues that Sarah and I were currently going through.
-You know, how I went off the deep end after the rape and my family issues and my mom’s sickness and the existential crisis I was going through after that writing conference and how I was choosing to deal with it, and Sarah’s separation and imminent divorce.
-You know, the usual summer activities.
+Once I rebounded from that, I had a conversation with my Bible study leader in Panera one morning that resulted in me no longer being a part of said Bible study because the leader felt unequipped to take on the issues that I was currently going through.
+You know, how I went off the deep end after the rape and my family issues and my mom’s sickness and the existential crisis I was going through after that writing conference and how I was choosing to deal with it.
+She'd asked how our summers had been -- and I was honest.

 Now, this was a controversial conversation that had me up on my soapbox.
-If I am going back to listening for the love in that conversation, it would be that perhaps Sarah and I should find mentors who could better relate to our struggles in order to speak more applicable truths to us.
-But the truth is that I was on my soapbox for a reason, and that is because the integrity of my faith was called into question.
-Not only mine, but Sarah’s too.
+If I am going back to listening for the love in that conversation, it would be that perhaps I should find mentors who could better relate to my struggles in order to speak more applicable truths to me.
+But the truth is that I was on my soapbox for a reason, and that is because the integrity of my faith was directly called into question.
 And I have problems with this.
 I have problems with the church shooting its wounded.

 There is some misconstrued thinking within the paradigms of Christianity and faith and believing in Jesus that if you pray, and if you pray the right words, and if you do the right things, and don’t break the rules, and stay inside the lines, your life will work out well and God will bless you.
-Okay?
 I know this, because it’s the first faith paradigm I ascribed to in my adolescence.
 If I was good enough, God would bless me.
-So imagine my distress when I prayed those right words and did those right things and followed every single rule, and was still diagnosed with a mental illness and found out through Facebook that my best friend on the planet had been murdered and was in an abusive relationship and was sexually assaulted after a party while I was wearing my favorite earrings on the planet.
+So, imagine my distress when I prayed those right words and did those right things and followed every single rule, and was still diagnosed with a mental illness and found out through Facebook that my best friend on the planet had been murdered and then ended up in an abusive relationship and was sexually assaulted after a party while I was wearing my favorite earrings.
 Imagine my confusion when I had done everything right and still found myself knee-deep in such suffering and difficulty.
 What was I supposed to do with that?
 What was I supposed to believe about God?

 And I don’t thing these are bad questions to ask.
 Because, if I’m being honest, some of the most moving conversations I’ve ever had about God have been recently, and they’ve been with my friends who are atheists.
 They have been with people who think they are too messy, or the world is too messy, or that God could not possibly be real, or there, or good because of what has happened in their lives.
 And, as it turns out, the most beautiful life we could ever live is sifting through messes with our people, whether or not they believe that God is real, there, good—whatever.